1nVitr0/plugin-vscode-censitive/README.md

 # Hide Certificates and keys
 *.{pem,crt,key}:BEGIN CERTIFICATE,BEGIN (RSA )?PRIVATE KEY:END CERTIFICATE,END (RSA )?PRIVATE KEY

+# Hide passwords in env files, but not in the env.example file
+env*!env.example:.*password
 ```

 To completely hide the content of specific files, the shorthand `*` can be used as the key: